Constance Marie Charpentier – The Great Forgotten

 Constance Marie Charpentier, also known as Constance Marie Blondelu (she changed her name upon marriage), was a trained painter.
 The details are unclear, but she is typically believed to have studied with the acclaimed French painter Jacques-Louis David, but may also have been a pupil of François Gérard, Pierre Bouillon, Louis Lafitte, and either Johann Georg Wille or his son, Pierre-Alexandre Wille.

 Regarding Jacques-Louis David – it is believed that some of Charpentier’s works were incorrectly attributed to him.
 But it is a very typical situation for this epoch.
-For example, the well-known painting Young Woman Drawing (1801) was incorrectly attributed first to David, then from 1950s to Charpentier, and is now believed to be the work of Marie-Denise Villers.
+For example, the well-known painting Young Woman Drawing (1801) was incorrectly attributed first to David, then from the 1950s to Charpentier, and is now believed to be the work of Marie-Denise Villers.
 Whoever painted this work of art, it is still one of the most popular and most enthralling paintings in the Metropolitan Museum of Art.
-And it’s a proof, that great pieces created by female artists of art were incorrectly attributed their famous teachers.
+And it’s proof, that great pieces created by female artists were incorrectly attributed to their famous teachers.

 Based on surviving, positively identified works by Charpentier, she is considered one of the finest portrait painters of her era.
 But she was also specialized in genre scenes.

 In 1798, her pendant paintings Widow of a Day and Widow of a Year earned a Prix d’encouragement, a commission for a painting to be purchased by the state for 1,500 francs.
 From 1795 to 1819, she exhibited approximately 30 paintings at various Salons, winning a gold medal in 1814 at the Paris Salon and a silver medal in 1821 at the Salon at Douai.
 She was a star!